DeborahK/Angular-GettingStarted/README.md

 # Angular2-Getting Started
 Materials for the ["Angular 2: Getting Started"](http://bit.ly/Angular2-GettingStarted) course on Pluralsight.

 `APM - Start`: The starter files set up for use in VSCode, WebStorm, or other editors.
 Use this to code along with the course.
-(Updated for <i>Angular 2 final</i>)
+(Updated for <i>Angular version 2 final</i>)

 `APM - Final`: The completed files.
 Use this to see the completed solution from the course.
-(Updated for <i>Angular 2 final</i>)
+(Updated for <i>Angular version 2 final</i>)

+`APM-Start-Updated`: The starter files set up for use in VSCode, WebStorm, or other editors.
+Use this to code along with the course.
+(Updated for <i>Angular version 4</i>)

+`APM-Final-Updated`: The completed files.
+Use this to see the completed solution from the course.
+(Updated for <i>Angular version 4</i>)

 See the `README.md` file under each folder for details on installing and running the application.